mountainviewsmartcontracts/mozdm-design/docs/index.md

 * Extensible by Researchers - incentives can be modified and experimented with - easily!
 * Straightforward for Developers - to the extent possible, we'll use garden variety tech and write full test suites.
 * Unobtrusive - no changes should be required to existing project management systems (issue trackers, etc.), owners/managers of projects may participate as much or as little as desired.
+* Pseudononymous - we are after intelligence, and obtaining that info often requires a degree of respect for privacy.

 Forward looking features we will prepare for in later iterations:

 * Example trading bots with Clear APIs
 * Tokenized, tradable contracts for each market agreement.
+* A DSL for researchers in which to write simple payout and scoring algos.

+## Code and Documentation Repositories

+We have three repos at the moment:

+* End-User documentation: [docs][docs]
+* Oracles and Web2 Management app: [web2][web2]
+* Solidity contracts and Dapp(s): [web3][web3]

+## Status of the project and these docs

+These docs reflect the pre-implementation V0 version of the project.
+Rest assured we will return to these to refresh them once we reach our next milestone.

+## Slide decks, presentations, demos, etc.

 We have a slide deck that provides a slightly longer intro: [Issue Market Intro Slides][deck]

+## Inspiration

+Don Marti wrote a pretty [good summary][don] of some of the ideas we are looking to explore, here.

 ## About this Documentation